 Open houses and licensee open houses are not appropriate for all properties.
-In the age of instantaneous information, most prospects find information about a property online and consult with an agent to schedule showings, making open houses more obsolete each year.
+In the age of instantaneous information, most prospective buyers find information about a property online or consult with a licensee to schedule showings.
+This process makes open houses more obsolete each year.

 If an open house has been deemed appropriate, the licensee will set a time or times to open your property to the public.
 Before the open house, you can expect our licensees to advertise in the MLS, social media platforms, and other appropriate places to get the word out about your property.
 During the open house, the licensee will be present to answer any questions that an attendee may have about your property.
 After the open house, the licensee will share any feedback with you.

-Licensee open houses are a specialized way of advertising a property where the listing licensee invites all other licensees into the property for a single group showing.
+A Licensee open house is a specialized way of advertising a property where the listing licensee invites all other licensees into the property for a single group showing.
 During a licensee open house, the listing licensee will highlight the best features of the home and request feedback from other licensees.
 Ideally, while a licensee is at the open, they will be considering which of their clients would be a good fit for the property.

 - Newspaper Advertisements